Varad22/puRED/README.md

   source env/bin/activate
   ```

+5. Install the required dependencies.

-5. Move the `app.py` file, `templates` folder, and `static` folder to the virtual environment created.
+6. Move the `app.py` file, `templates` folder, and `static` folder to the virtual environment created.

-6. Run the Flask application.
+7. Run the Flask application.

-7. Access the application in your web browser at `http://localhost:5000`.
+8. Access the application in your web browser at `http://localhost:5000`.

 ## Features